MCamp859/hello-world/quantization-aware-training-and-inference.md

 based on the context for `https://en.wikipedia.org/wiki/Bert_(Sesame_Street)` as this is given as input.
 Please input a question.

-### Use Case 3: QAT with Inference using OpenVINO™ Execution Provider
+### Use Case 3: QAT with Inference using OpenVINO™ Execution Provider through Optimum* ONNX Runtime

 The Training pod is deployed through `pre_install_job.yaml`.